 - Journalists get a photo byline in Google News (but only those on Google+)

-- Google adds Google News to Google Earth
+- Google to plot New York Times stories on Google Earth